-Naked, clean skin is happy skin, so give your skin a break, let it breathe at night, and allow it to properly and efficiently restore itself.
-If you have a hard time making it to the bathroom sink before passing out, keep a pack of face wipes on your bedside table.
+Naked, clean skin is happy skin, so give your skin a break and let it breathe at night.
+It's important to give it time to properly and efficiently restore itself overnight.

 Wearing makeup to the gym

-To avoid all of this, cleanse your face before working out.
-If you insist on wearing makeup, stick to products that are lightweight, natural and organic, and make sure to cleanse immediately after your workout.
+To avoid this, cleanse your face before working out.
+If you insist on wearing makeup, use lightweight products that are natural and organic—and cleanse immediately after your workout.

 Using dirty makeup brushes

-Using a dirty, bacteria-infected brush on your face can cause an overload of microbes your skin isn't used to, so if you notice bumps around the areas you use your brushes, it's probably because you're not cleaning your brushes enough, if at all.
+Using a dirty, bacteria-infected brush on your face can cause an overload of microbes which is overwhelming for your skin.
+It can cause bumps and irritation around the areas you use your brushes, so regular cleaning maintenance is important.

-Choose a good quality brush cleaner for regular maintenance and shampoo once a month for deep cleaning... and never share your brushes.
+I use a good quality brush cleaner and shampoo once a month for deep cleaning.

 Not reading the ingredient lists of your beauty products

-Avoid products with fragrance and added preservatives and stick to ones that are natural and organic.
+Avoid products with fragrance and added preservatives, especially if your skin is extra sensitive or dry—stick to products that are natural and organic.